tavoyne/blog-next/posts/lockfiles-demystified.md

 > ✨ Pro tip
 >
 > Tools like [Dependabot](https://github.com/dependabot/dependabot-core) and [Renovate](https://github.com/renovatebot/renovate) can help you automate dependency updates.

+## Lockfiles and Git

+Should lockfiles be committed to the repository?
+You'll find a lot of different answers to that question around the Web, but only one of them is right:

+**Yes, always.**

+Why?
+Because you want anyone (e.g. a colleague) or anything (e.g. a deployment server) accessing your git repository to use the same version of `react` that you use locally, that you tested your code against.
+This is critical to prevent errors, as new versions-even backward-compatible ones-may break your code.

+## Conclusion

+As a conclusion, we can say that lockfiles are an almost perfect solution to a complex problem.
+You have many dependencies, those dependencies have dependencies of their own, and each dependency can be resolved in a variety of different ways: the universe of potential combinations is vast.
+Lockfiles bring determinism to the party, which enables you to maintain sovereignty over your codebase.
+In order for you code to keep working as time goes, they lock everything, while kindly handing the control panel to you.

 [^1]: With the exception of npm's `npm-shrinkwrap.json` file (a.k.a the « publishable lockfile »).
 But its usage is [discouraged in most situations](https://docs.npmjs.com/cli/v7/configuring-npm/npm-shrinkwrap-json).
 [^2]: Check out [their workflows](https://github.com/yarnpkg/berry/tree/master/.github/workflows).